-- (e) Intermunicipal entranceways; - (f) Joint studies and planning in accordance with Section 3.0 of this Plan: - (g) Administrative networking; and - (h) Sharing of information and data, where appropriate. - 2.1.3 The ICT should include an ICT administrator from each municipality.
-The role of the administrator is to: - (a) Coordinate meetings; - (b) Set agendas; - (c) Arrange appropriate representation at meetings; - (d) Follow-up on action items; - (e) Coordinate reporting to the IMC; and - (f) Ensure that the intermunicipal processes are followed as described in Section 15 of this Plan. - 2.1.4 Following adoption of this Plan, the ICT's first task should be to establish its roles, responsibilities, and protocols and bring them forward to the IMC for their information and feedback. - 2.1.5 The ICT shall work to prioritize the Action Items as outlined in Appendix A of this Plan.
+- BYLAW C-8562-2024 (d) Capital project discussions and consultation; - (e) Intermunicipal entranceways; - (f) Joint studies and planning in accordance with Section 3.0 of this Plan: - (q) Administrative networking; and - (h) Sharing of information and data, where appropriate. - 2.1.3The ICT should include an ICT administrator from each municipality.
+The role of the administrator is to: - (a) Coordinate meetings: - (b) Set agendas; - (c) Arrange appropriate representation at meetings; - (d) Follow-up on action items; - (e) Coordinate reporting to the IMC; and - (f) Ensure that the intermunicipal processes are followed as described in Section 15 of this Plan. - 2.1.4 Following adoption of this Plan, the ICT's first task should be to establish its roles, responsibilities, and protocols and bring them forward to the IMC for their information and feedback. - The ICT shall work to prioritize the 2.1.5 Action Items as outlined in Appendix A of this Plan.